IN CONVERSATION

 Is one subject more compelling than the others from the many you film?

 Eyes of a Child affected me the most because I was chatting and interviewing the children in English.
 There was no longer the escape moment of the translated and the translation to the person you are interviewing.
 When I was, for the first time, talking to children as young as four, five, or six in English in the UK, I looked at them, and they were coming back with answers.
 These children were smart little cookies.
-You could feel the emotion building, and you didn’t want these children to cry and didn’t wish to hurt them, but you wanted to tell their stories.
-You want to know the truth; you want to know what was working in their life and what wasn’t working.
+You could feel the emotion building, and you didn’t want these children to cry or to be hurt, but you wanted to tell their stories.
+You want to know the truth: what was working in their life and what wasn’t.
 For that reason, eye contact and concentration with someone you are interviewing in your language greatly impacted me.
 To this day, I see those children’s faces in my head; everything is in their eyes; it’s excruciating.

 I know what you mean.